dinitheth/PrivateCredit/replit.md

 ### Blockchain Integration

-The frontend supports two modes:
+The frontend operates in on-chain mode only - all transactions are real blockchain operations:
+- Real MetaMask wallet connection required
-1. **On-Chain Mode**: Real blockchain transactions via MetaMask on Base Sepolia
+- All transactions executed on Base Sepolia testnet
-2. **Demo Mode**: Simulated transactions for testing without gas costs
+- No demo or simulated modes

 Contract configuration is in `client/src/lib/contracts.ts` with ABIs and addresses.
 Blockchain interaction functions are in `client/src/lib/web3.ts`.